Prince Abdul Mateen of Brunei

-Abdul Mateen ibni Hassanal Bolkiah (Jawi: عبد المتين; born 10 August 1991) is a member of the royal family of Brunei.
-He is the son of Sultan Hassanal Bolkiah by his former second wife, Mariam Abdul Aziz, and is fifth in the line of succession to the Bruneian throne.
+Abdul Mateen ibni Hassanal Bolkiah (Jawi: عبد المتين; born 10 August 1991) is a member of the royal family of Brunei and the current minister of foreign affairs of Brunei since 2026.
+He is the son of Sultan Hassanal Bolkiah and his former second wife Mariam Abdul Aziz.
+He is fifth in the line of succession to the Bruneian throne.

-Additionally, he is the founder of Jab Boxing Gym and the Deputy Chairman 2 of the Jabatan Adat Istiadat Negara (JAIN).

 Early life

 Prince Mateen was born on 10 August 1991 at Raja Isteri Pengiran Anak Saleha Hospital in Bandar Seri Begawan, Brunei to Sultan Hassanal Bolkiah and his former second wife, Mariam Abdul Aziz.
 He is the fourth son and tenth child of the Sultan.
-Mateen has three older full siblings: Prince Abdul Azim, Princess Azemah, and Princess Fadzilah along with eight half siblings from his father's other marriages.
+Mateen has three older full siblings: Prince Azim, Princess Azemah, and Princess Fadzilah along with eight half siblings from his father's other marriages.

 He was raised and continues to reside at Istana Nurul Izzah in Kampong Jerudong, Brunei.
 The palace was built in the mid-1980s for the then Princess Consort Mariam and her children.